Road Travel America

 Rocky Mountain National Park in Colorado

-Located in Colorado, and consists of 415 square miles of spectacular mountain environments.
+Rocky Mountain National Park in Coloradospans 415 square miles of spectacular mountain environments.
 A highlight of the park is Trail Ridge Road which crests at over 12,000 feet.
-The park also features over 300 miles of hiking trails, lakes and a variety of wildlife.
+The park features over 300 miles of hiking trails, lakes and a variety of wildlife.
+RMNP is located adjacent to Estes Park, and about 70 miles northwest of Denver.
+The Continental Divide runs northwest to southeast through the center of the park atop the high peaks.

 Read more about Rocky Mountain National Park